DispatchBot/dispatchbot-angular-authentication/README.md

 This module provides just about everything you need to provide authentication to the DispatchBot API in your angular application.
-The only thing you need to provide are the views/partials.
+The only thing you need to provide is the login partial.

 ## Installation

 Define it in your `bower.json`

     {
-      "name": "dispatchbot-my-app",
+      "name": "my-dispatchbot-app",
       ...
       "dependencies": {
         "angular": "~1.3.0",